jaimeiniesta/metainspector/README.md

 ### HTML Content Only

 MetaInspector will try to parse all URLs by default.
-If you want to raise an error when trying to parse a non-html URL (one that has a content-type different than text/html), you can state it like this:
+If you want to raise an exception when trying to parse a non-html URL (one that has a content-type different than text/html), you can state it like this:

     page = MetaInspector.new('markupvalidator.com', :html_content_only => true)